postsharp/Metalama.Documentation/content/conceptual/aspects/eligibility.md

 # Defining the eligibility of aspects

 Most aspects are designed and implemented for specific kinds of target declarations.
 For instance, you may decide that your caching aspect will not support `void` methods or methods with `out` or `ref` parameters.
-As the author of the aspect, it is essential that you make sure that users of your aspect apply it only to the declarations that you expect.
-Otherwise, the aspect will cause build errors with confusing messages or even incorrect run-time behavior.
+As the author of the aspect, it is essential to ensure that users of your aspect apply it only to the declarations that you expect.
+Otherwise, the aspect may cause build errors with confusing messages or even incorrect run-time behavior.

 ## Benefits

-Defining the eligibility of an aspect has the following benefits:
+Defining the eligibility of an aspect provides the following benefits:

-* **Predictable behavior**.
-Applying an aspect to a declaration the aspect was not designed or tested for can be a very confusing experience for your users because of error messages they may not understand.
+* **Predictable behavior**: Applying an aspect to a declaration for which the aspect was not designed or tested can be a very confusing experience for your users due to error messages they may not understand.
 As the author of the aspect, it is your responsibility to ensure that using your aspect is easy and predictable.
-* **Standard error messages**.
-All eligibility error messages are standard.
-They are easier to understand for aspect users.
+* **Standard error messages**: All eligibility error messages are standard, making them easier to understand for aspect users.
-* **Relevant suggestions in the IDE**.
-The IDE will only propose code action in the refactoring menu for eligible declarations.
+* **Relevant suggestions in the IDE**: The IDE will only propose code actions in the refactoring menu for eligible declarations.

 ## Defining eligibility

 To define the eligibility of your aspect, implement or override the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method of the aspect.
 Use the `builder` parameter, which is of type <xref:Metalama.Framework.Eligibility.IEligibilityBuilder`1>, to specify the requirements of your aspect.
 For instance, use <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustNotBeAbstract*?text=builder.MustNotBeAbstract()> to require a non-abstract method.

 >[!NOTE]
 > Your implementation of <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> must not reference any instance member of the class.
-Indeed, this method is called on an instance obtained using `FormatterServices.GetUninitializedObject`, that is, _without invoking the class constructor_.
+This method is called on an instance obtained using `FormatterServices.GetUninitializedObject`, i.e., _without invoking the class constructor_.

 ### Example: allowing instance methods only

-In the following example, we limit the eligibility of a logging aspect to non-static methods.
+In the following example, we restrict the eligibility of a logging aspect to non-static methods.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Eligibility.cs name="Eligibility"]

 ## Validating the declaring type, parameter type, or return type

 The `Must*` methods of the <xref:Metalama.Framework.Eligibility.EligibilityExtensions> class apply to the direct aspect of the aspect.
-If you want to validate something else, e.g. the declaring type of the member or the method return type, use methods like <xref:Metalama.Framework.Eligibility.EligibilityExtensions.DeclaringType*>, <xref:Metalama.Framework.Eligibility.EligibilityExtensions.ReturnType*>, or <xref:Metalama.Framework.Eligibility.EligibilityExtensions.Parameter*> before calling the `Must*` method.
+If you want to validate something else, such as the declaring type of the member or the method return type, use methods like <xref:Metalama.Framework.Eligibility.EligibilityExtensions.DeclaringType*>, <xref:Metalama.Framework.Eligibility.EligibilityExtensions.ReturnType*>, or <xref:Metalama.Framework.Eligibility.EligibilityExtensions.Parameter*> before calling the `Must*` method.

 The benefit of using these methods is that the error message is more informative when the user attempts to add the aspect to an ineligible condition.

 ### Example: allowing static types only

-In the following, we require the aspect to be used in static types only.
+In the following example, we require the aspect to be used with static types only.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Eligibility_DeclaringType.cs name="Eligibility"]

-Notice how informative the error message in the target code is:  the use of <xref:Metalama.Framework.Eligibility.EligibilityExtensions.DeclaringType*> tells Metalama to use this information in the error message for the user's benefit.
+Notice how informative the error message in the target code is: the use of <xref:Metalama.Framework.Eligibility.EligibilityExtensions.DeclaringType*> informs Metalama to use this information in the error message for the user's benefit.

 ## Defining custom eligibility conditions

 The <xref:Metalama.Framework.Eligibility.EligibilityExtensions> class defines the most common eligibility conditions.
 However, you will often need to express conditions for which no ready-made method exists.
 In this situation, you can add a custom eligibility condition by calling <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustSatisfy*> and define your condition using the <xref:Metalama.Framework.Code> namespace.
 You must supply two lambda expressions:

 1. The first lambda is a predicate that should return `true` if the proposed declaration is a valid target.
 2. The second lambda is only evaluated when the proposed declaration is _not_ a valid target and should return a user-readable string that explains why the declaration is not eligible.

     * This lambda must return a _formattable_ string.
 Attempting to format the string yourself is not recommended as we are using a custom formatter.
     * To include the description of the ineligible declaration in the formattable string, just use the raw input argument.
 It will be properly formatted.